Galaxy Note 10 Android 10 update comes in the US. - Mash Viral

 Update 12/21: Only a day after Verizon, it seems that AT&T is also rolling out Android 10 to Note 10 owners.
 A tip on Twitter states that the update had reached its Note 10+ earlier this morning and a few users in our own comments section confirmed that it was rolled out to some users yesterday.

 Update 12/30: The update continues to expand.
 From December 30, T-Mobile will also be introducing Android 10 as SamMobile notes for owners of Note 10 and Note 10+.
 For most users, the update should automatically appear in the system tray, but if this is not yet the case, it should go down if you go to settings to check for the update manually.
-At the moment we are just waiting for Sprint.
+At the moment we are just waiting for Sprint as far as carriers go.

+Update 31/12: To end the year, it seems that Samsung is now implementing Android 10 to the unlocked version of the Note 10 and Note 10 here in the United States.
+In the past hours we have received several tips from readers about the update.

 We will constantly update this message as other providers and unlocked Note 10 models receive this update in the US.